andresreibel/srtGenerator/README.md

 1. **Audio Extraction**: Converts video to audio using ffmpeg
 2. **Transcription with Auto-detection**: Uses OpenAI's Whisper API to automatically detect and transcribe audio
-3. **Translation**: Translates text to the target language using GPT-3.5 Turbo
+3. **Translation**: Translates text to the target language using GPT-3.5 Turbo with strict output formatting
 4. **Timestamp Adjustment**: Adjusts subtitle durations based on text length
+5. **Overlap Resolution**: Intelligently fixes overlapping subtitles based on content length and word count
-5. **Validation**: Checks for overlapping subtitles and other issues
+6. **Validation**: Checks for overlapping subtitles and other issues

 ### Large File Handling